-When you renew your membership in 2018-19, you’ll receive our 'Wellbeing for registered managers – a practical survival guide'.
-All other members can purchase it from our bookshop for £20.
+If you don’t already have your copy of our 'Wellbeing for registered managers: a practical survival guide' you can purchase it from our bookshop for £20.

 We like to keep up-to-date with what our members are doing and share best practice, ideas, news and information.
 Read the blogs from some of our members below.

 Reaping the many benefits of mentoring (March 2019)

 Kerry Richards, registered manager at Kare Plus in Weybridge talks about how accessing support from a mentor has helped her service retain its values as it grows.
 Kerry has taken advantage of the mentoring benefit, part of her registered manager membership.

 Being innovative with your recruitment supports long-term retention (February 2019)

 Debby Lamont, registered manager for Middleton Hall Retirement Village shares her thoughts on how being innovative with your recruitment selection can improve the delivery of care and staff retention.